 Get relief from the holiday rush!

 PEACE staff organist Walt Strony is a nationally acclaimed performer of the theater organ.
-He fills our Sanctuary this afternoon with great music of the season – a chance for you to refocus on the real meaning of this season before Christmas!
+He fills our Sanctuary this afternoon with great music of the season – a chance for you to refocus on the real meaning of this time before Christmas!

-Our line-up includes:
+Our line-up for this year also includes:

 No offering will be taken during the concerts.
 If anyone wishes to donate to the Peace Organ Fund, a basket will be available at the back of the church.
 (Peace has launched a campaign to replace the aging organ in the sanctuary.)